Instructions

 Taylor Hollow, Nashville, TN

-To make a Bier find a 2 ft wide sheet sheet of plywood (1/2" thick for light person, 3/4" thick for heavy person) of CDX plywood (must be sanded) or ACX plywood (no need to sand).
+To make a solid board (a Bier) for carring a body, find a 2 ft wide sheet sheet of plywood (1/2" thick for light person, 3/4" thick for heavy person) of CDX plywood (must be sanded) or ACX plywood (no need to sand).

 A 4 ft wide sheet from a home improvement store will cost about $60.
 They can cut it in half for you if you don't have a table saw.